 We need to know your role on the project to apply for an Over-the-counter (OTC) permit.

 Pick the form that applies to you.

-- For owners, fill out the owner package.
+- For owners, fill out the Property Owner's Disclosures form.

 - For contractors, fill out the contractor statement – only required if a contractor is applying for the permit.